bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 ```

 ### dbt_project.yml
-The yml structure below reflects a single catalog for domain+environment and schema separation for layers and stages:
+The yml structure below reflects a single catalog for domain+environment and schema separation for zones and layers:

 ```yml
 models: